lars-t-hansen/moz-sandbox/swat/MANUAL.md

                f32->bits | bits->f32 | f64->bits | bits->f64
 Ref-op     ::= null?

    i32->i64 sign-extends, while u32->i64 zero-extends.
-These are generally trapping conversions where they might be lossy.
+The float conversions are generally trapping where they might be lossy.

    The ->bits and bits-> operations return / take integers of the appropriate size.